 You know how fond we are of Australia's Next Top Model finalists Amanda Ware and Kelsey Martinovich, so when we found out that they were the new faces (or should that be butts?) of the Bonds Hipster campaign we were punching the air a little.
 Following in the famed footsteps of ex-Bonds Hipster girls Miranda Kerr, Catherine McNeil and ANTM host herself, Sarah Murdoch, Amanda and Kelsey have embarked on a national tour with their all dancing, DJ-ing and acrobatic-ing Hipstar Troupe.
 They've hit up Sydney and Melbourne already, but you can catch them today at Brisbane's Pacific Fair at 12.30pm.
 We nabbed five minutes with winner Amanda mid tour for a chat — so stay tuned for our full interview tomorrow.
 Meanwhile, you can check out Kelsey and Amanda shake those hipsters in our exclusive runway gallery.

-Now that the dust is beginning to settle on the whole Australia’s Next Top Model live finale fiasco, Foxtel and the producers of ANTM have said that they don’t blame host Sarah Murdoch for what happened.
+at the dust is beginning to settle on the whole Australia’s Next Top Model live finale fiasco, Foxtel and the producers of ANTM have said that they don’t blame host Sarah Murdoch for what happened.
 In a media release, Foxtel Executive Director of Television Brian Walsh said:

 “In live television, mistakes can happen and we accept that fact.
 Sarah was simply not given the correct information at that stage of the proceedings.
 Foxtel is not blaming any individual, and certainly not Sarah Murdoch, as some reports have suggested.
 That is not true.
 Sarah dealt with a very difficult situation with grace, dignity and professionalism.”